Ooty Varai Uravu: Plot

-Having lost the proof of her birth, the now-recovered Vijaya meets her boyfriend, Sundaram and seeks his help.
+Having lost the proof of her birth, the now-recovered first Vijaya meets her boyfriend, Sundaram and seeks his help.
 Since his father is against love marriages, Sundaram puts her up temporarily in a hotel.

 Tirupathy is Vedachalam's family physician and he sees a "Missing" advertisement placed by Vijaya's uncle and tries to find out who she is.
 Meanwhile, Ravi meets his real sister in the hotel with Sundaram.
 Being Sundaram's friend, he tries to help the couple without revealing his relationship with Vijaya.
 At his suggestion, Sundaram takes Vijaya home claiming that he ran over her and that she has lost her memory as a result of the accident.

 Sundaram calls in Ravi who pretends to be a doctor and they convince Sundaram's father that if he does not help treat Vijaya, Sundaram will be jailed for the accident.
 So she stays in the house, and they give her a new name, Rathi.
 Since Ravi has to return to Ooty, Sundaram, his father and Rathi move there as well.
 There Ravi tells Sundaram's father that she is Vedachalam's daughter.
 He also advises him to get his son married to Vijaya on the quiet since her father is much wealthier than him and may not agree to the marriage.
 Vijaya wants Ravi to attend the wedding but he says that he is having a registered marriage with Vijaya on that day.

 Being anxious to get his son married to the wealthy Vijaya as soon as possible, Sundaram's father promises to conduct both weddings together at his expense.
 Meanwhile, there is a little bust up as Thirupathy's wife informs Vijaya's uncle about her whereabouts and he kidnaps her on the wedding day.
 However, Thirupathy, Ravi and Sundaram rescue her and return to the wedding venue.

 Vedachalam who comes there to attend Sundaram's wedding is shocked to see that Ravi is getting married there as well.
 Pushed to a corner, Vedachalam is forced to confess that he had a daughter by a second marriage and that Vijaya is this daughter.
 Ravi then steps forward and explains that she is not the daughter but Vijaya is.
 Sundari forgives Vedachalam, accepts Vijaya and both marriages take place.